 You can use the Pocket PC or SmartServer to replace a device if the device fails or a newer version of the device becomes available.
-Note the following requirements when replacing a device:

-- The replacement device must have the same program ID as the original device. - The application image file and device interface should match the original device; otherwise, you may have to upgrade the replacement device as well.
+Before you being the device replacement, verify that the replacement device has the same program ID as the original device.
+In addition, the application image file and the external interface should match the original device; otherwise, you may have to upgrade the replacement device as well.